pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/centos_install.md

 ./cells install
 ```

-Follow the short set of instructions to finish off the Pydio Cells installation
+Follow the short set of instructions to finish off the Pydio Cells installation.
+You can [refer to this page](/en/docs/cells/v1/install-pydio-cells) to get more details on the installation process.

 ## Post-installation